stevebrown0804/jpn_lang_dbm_desktop_app_standalone/README.md

 1. Lets you paste in Japanese text, which it then passes to Lindera (a rust crate that wraps MeCab; its functionality is exposed via a WASM module that the app uses); from those Lindera results, the app produces a count of the words within the text.
 (Not particularly reliably at this point, but that's why it's "the first alpha release."
 2. Allows the user to attach key/value pairs (which I'm calling 'source data'), if they so choose.
 (And, btw, if they choose not to, they'll still have to attach a blank source data block.)
 3. Allows the user to define and attach tags to an input+source pair.
-4. Once you have at least one tagged input in the DB, the app will produce an aggregate word count; from there, you can use the "Search and Export" UI to refine that aggregate word count by tags, then export it to TSV file.
+4. Once you have at least one tagged input in the DB, the app will produce an aggregate word count; from there, you can use the "Search and Export" UI to refine that aggregate word count by tags, then export that refined aggregate word count to TSV file.

 ---